Xenonesis/DocMagic/Architecture.md

 ## 2. Technology Stack & Rationale 🛠️

-The technology stack for DocMagic was carefully selected to prioritize performance, developer experience, and maintainability.
+The technology stack for docverse was carefully selected to prioritize performance, developer experience, and maintainability.

 ### Frontend